gitter-badger/intranet/README.md

  Who is out of house
 9. Conference rooms

- Availability of company conference rooms
+ Availability of company conference rooms.
+(Sync with Exchange server)

 ## Build with
 * Angular JS